SAP/styleguides/clean-abap/CleanABAP.md

 ENDIF.
 ```

-This works fine because ABAP handles inline declarations as if they were at the beginning of the method.
+A variable declared in a statement block (like in an `IF` or `LOOP` block) is still available outside of this block in the code that follows it.
-However, it is extremely confusing for readers,
-especially if the method is longer and you don't spot the declaration right away.
+This is confusing for readers, especially if the method is longer and the declaration is not spotted immediately.

-In this case, break with inlining and put the declaration up-front:
+If the variable is required outside of the statement block it is declared in, declare it beforehand:

 ```ABAP
 DATA value TYPE i.